-Our favorite homemade blueberry sauce is easily canned and delicious on top of pancakes, crepes, waffles, milk rice, ice cream, or whatever kind of dessert you like.
+Canning blueberry sauce is easy and delicious.
+Serve it on top of pancakes, crepes, waffles, milk rice, ice cream, or whatever kind of dessert you like.

 I don't know about you, but I love picking things: berries, fruit, herbs, flowers.
 It feels so nice to be out there in the fields or in the woods, in silence, enjoying whatever nature has to offer.
 And after picking stuff, I love finding ways of cooking, baking, or preserving it.

-And fast forward to 2018 when I am updating this post.
+Fast forward to 2018, when I am updating this post.
 We have been to the same blueberry field 2 days ago and picked 17 kg/ 37 lbs of blueberries in just a little over one hour.
 I had never seen the bushes so full of berries before; it was amazing!
-But we do have the most amazing summer I have ever experienced in Germany during the past 14 years I have been living here.
-Only heat and sunshine since April.

 And what did we do with the berries except eat them as they were?
 Well, first of all, I froze about half of them so that we can enjoy them as they are for a longer time.
 Otherwise, I made blueberry sauce and blueberry jam, canned blueberries for pie fillings, made blueberry balsamic vinegar, yogurt, blueberry popsicles, and blueberry curd.